ECASLab/cynq/docs/GettingStarted.md

 > The IP Cores must have an AXI4-Lite port as a control port

 5) Get buffers to exchange data.
-These buffers are usually dual memory: they are mapped into host and device regions (physically contiguous).
+These buffers are usually dual memory mapped into host and device regions (physically contiguous).

 ```c++
 std::size_t input_size = 64; // bytes